Back Professions

 Common AI bugs:

-• Imports of functions that don't exist ("hallucinated" APIs).
+• Imports of functions that don't exist (hallucinated APIs).

 • Off-by-one errors in loops and slicing.